Book – How to Stop Worrying and Start Living (Review)

 6) Changing from ‘I wish had’ To “I wish I had and now on I will” –

-We often spend too much time thinking I wish had said this or avoid saying this, did this, or avoid doing this and beat ourselves.
-If, this is you.
+We often spend too much time thinking I wish I had said this or avoided saying this, did this, or avoided doing this and beat ourselves.
+If this is you.
 Please try this.

-When this happens next time catch yourself in such a situation, after thinking of what you wish had said, also add I will use such words and take certain action from now on and see how worry vanishes.
+When this happens next time, catch yourself in such a situation after thinking of what you wish you had said.
+I will use such words, take specific action, and see how worry vanishes.

 We need to be concerned about our problem but not worried.
-Concern helps in preparing and taking action while worrying robs us of our strength to plan and act on our plan.
+Concern helps prepare and take action, while worrying robs us of our strength to plan and act on our plan.

 8) Money Worries –

-The author claims that 70% of our worries are directly or indirectly related to money.
-There are many stories and simple tactics shared in the book on how to get over our money worries.
+The Author claims that 70% of our worries are directly or indirectly related to money.
+Many stories and simple tactics are shared in the book on how to get over our money worries.

 9) Working Worries –

-The book shares basic yet very important habits and rules of handling work to avoid work-related worries and get the best out of our work, which usually is work satisfaction and compensation.
+The book shares basic yet essential habits and rules of handling work to avoid work-related worries and get the best out of our work, which usually is work satisfaction and compensation.

 1) Keeping a clean desk.
-Keeping only papers on the desk which are related to the task at hand.
+Keeping only papers on the desk related to the task at hand.

 2) Doing things in order of their importance.

-As mentioned before this book is more like a working manual in dealing with worry habits than a book and so I suggest reading this book, making notes, and applying principles shared in the book.
-I am certain you’ll get immense benefits from the application of principles.
+As mentioned before, this book is more like a working manual in dealing with worry habits than a book, so I suggest reading this book, making notes, and applying the principles shared in the book.
+I am sure you’ll get immense benefits from the application of principles.

-Do share your thoughts in the comment in bo
+Do share your thoughts in the comment box.